danielsan80/jobboy-doc/doc/jobboy-bundle.md

 This is the [JobBoyBundle](https://github.com/danielsan80/jobboy-bundle) documentation.

-JobBoyBundle is the Symfony Bundle to integrate and configurate JobBoy in your Symfony app.
+JobBoyBundle is the Symfony Bundle to integrate and configure JobBoy in your Symfony app.

 ## Getting started